Southport East West Links Cycle Route

 The scheme consisted of 6 elements detailed below:

 Cycle Friendly Zebra Crossing, Town Lane Kew

 The works included the construction of a parallel zebra crossing for cyclists and pedestrians including dropped kerbs, tactile paving, surfacing and flashing amber belisha beacons.
 The crossing area also included some accommodation works including surfacing and fencing to the existing access to the park.

 Cycle Friendly Junction, Coronation Walk / Promenade, Southport

 The Promenade / Coronation Walk junction works included upgrading the existing puffin crossing into a shared use toucan crossing facility.
 The central reservation has been widened as part of the crossing upgrade and new kerbed build outs have been installed to facilitate easier access when heading southbound down Coronation Walk.

 Cycle Crossing Upgrade, Scarisbrick New Road, Southport

 The Scarisbrick New Road works involved upgrading the existing uncontrolled pedestrian crossing in addition to improving a central refuge near to the entrance of Kew Park.
 The works included the removal of the existing crossing’s tactile paving and central refuge and the construction and installation of a controlled toucan crossing with new signals and tactile paving with some minor footway and carriageway surfacing.

 Cycle Route alongside Fine Janes Brook

 This section of works runs along Fine Janes Brook watercourse running behind Southport Hospital.
 The works included the construction of a new 3.0 metre wide shared use concrete footpath approximately 600 metres in length.
 This now connects Scarisbrick New Road and Town Lane.

 Cycle Route along Town Lane

 The Town Lane works primarily included the construction of a 3.0 metre wide bituminous shared use footpath approximately 200 metres long.

 Cycle Route & Drainage Improvements to the Coastal Road

 These works include the reconstruction and widening of the existing cycle track on the western side of the Coastal Road over approximately 5324m.
 The construction uses a permeable surface material which will aid drainage of the path.
-There is still some work to complete on the Coastal Road but it is hoped that this will be completed before the end of the year.
+There is still some work to complete on the Coastal Road but it is hoped that this will be completed in the Spring of next year.